The National Curriculum

 Key Stage 1 and Key Stage 2

-Children in years 1 to 4 follow the subjects of the National Curriculum: English, Mathematics, Science, Computing Religious Education, Design Technology, Geography, History, Art, Music and Physical Education.
+Children in years 1 to 6 follow the subjects of the National Curriculum: English, Mathematics, Science, Computing, Religious Education, Design Technology, Geography, History, Art, Music and Physical Education.

-Children in Year 5 and 6 also learn Spanish.
+Children in Years 3, 4, 5 and 6 also learn French.